gdscwm/Teachable-Machine/README.md

 Create a new Image Project -> Standard image model

 Upload images into class 1 and class 2.
-(You can use our dataset images or upload your own)
+(You can use our dataset images or upload your own, there is also a webcam feature)

 In our example, we are using Dogs are Class 1 and Cats as Class 2.